pmiloslavsky/demo/PROGRAMMING_REFERENCE.md

 * dump -h libcrypto.a | grep :       to see what versions it supports
 * errpnt -a
 * ar -X64 -tv /usr/lib/libssl.a How to see whats in an AIX archive bundle
+* objdump -dS (from binutils in toolbox)
+* If you have an AIX problem you can type script /tmp/problem.log and do the commands and when finished type exit to generate a log file
+* smit failures leave /smit.log around

 #### 6.2.1.1. processors and configuration
 * lscfg -lproc\*
 * lparstat -i | grep CPU